protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 * Open the `/libp2p-go-simple-code` folder of the `launchpad-tutorials` repository in an IDE of your preference.
 The `app` subfolder contains the template that you will complete.

 ### Video
-This video will demonstrate how you can implement create simple libp2p node in a golang application.
+This video will demonstrate how you can create simple libp2p node in a Go application.

 {{< youtube Qa-eAvXp6LY >}}

 ### Review the "main" Function

-In the `main.go` file, review the cod, at about line 40.
+In the `main.go` file, review the code, at about line 40.
 There are several functions that are called which you will implement in this tutorial.
 The `main()` function manages the flow of the program by calling different helper functions.